 Still interested?
 Read on!

-There are also what are called ‘undated gilts’.
-Undated gilts, as the name implies, are designed to carry on paying interest forever, without ever being redeemed.
+You can also buy ‘undated gilts’.
+As the name implies, these theoretically carry on paying interest forever, without ever being redeemed.
 However, you have to be a bit careful with them, since they’re not actually as undated as they sound and some could actually get redeemed in due course.
-They tend to have low interest rates and therefore their price tends to be quite a lot lower than £100.
+They tend to have low interest rates and therefore their price tends to be quite a lot lower.